udexon/ISYA/README.md

 14. Besides the applications mentioned above, ISYA / RPN has many other implications, which we will leave until next time:
 - free software distributed ownership of technology (Internet services like Torrent that are operated and owned by everyone),
-- a unified distributed virtual world, operated and owned by everyone, as a robotics and artificial intelligence research platform, and for virtual reality E-commerce
+- a unified distributed virtual world, operated and owned by everyone, as a robotics and artificial intelligence research platform, and for virtual reality E-commerce, social networks and gaming
 - [stack machine shell (SMASH)](https://github.com/udexon/SMASH),
 - [untraceable anonymous messaging and payment transactions ](https://github.com/udexon/DatongToken).